pedrofrohmut/algorithms/README.md

 Results a taken by making a 10 tests sum and dividing it by 10.

-Some has 2 different results because left is (old) sort on shuffled array of 1..N and the second is (new) sort on random numbers (rng: 0, INT_MAX).

 obs:

-    All the programs to compile and run come from linux manjaro repos for C and Cpp is used -Ofast for Rust is used --release
-    for Python python3 and pypy3
+    All the programs to compile and run come from linux manjaro repos for C and Cpp is used gcc/g++ with -Ofast for Rust is used cargo run with --release for Python python3 and pypy3

 ## Bubble Sort 40k